Author

 Overall resilience is a complex phenomenon affected by dozens of factors.
 Data collected by Peter Winwood at the University of South Australia and colleagues points to a further seven categories of behaviour that foster resilience.
 One crucial category is the ability to live authentically, as measured by people’s agreement with questionnaire statements such as ‘I know my personal strengths and I use them regularly in my work’.

-Another resilience category captures the degree to which people agree with statements such as ‘the work that I do helps to fulfill my sense of purpose in life’ and ‘my workplace is somewhere where I feel that I belong’.
+Another resilience category captures the degree to which people agree with statements such as ‘the work that I do helps to fulfil my sense of purpose in life’ and ‘my workplace is somewhere where I feel that I belong’.
 For instance, leaders in the private sector may hanker for a public sector or charity focus.
 Some people want to work in smaller, friendlier firms; others want to escape what they see as nepotism within family-owned firms.
 People have different values, but finding the right fit with a work environment allows them to become more resilient.

 Neither of these aspects of resilience can be changed quickly.
 It may take years to find work that plays to your strengths and fulfils your sense of purpose and values.